4chicken breasts, skinless and boneless5-6 ounces each

 Place a metal rack over the same foil-lined sheet pan and spray the rack with nonstick cooking spray (the chicken breast will be placed on this while the chicken cooks).

-Unroll the breasts and season each with kosher salt, black pepper and Herbes de Provence.
+Unroll the plastic and season each with kosher salt, black pepper and Herbes de Provence.

 Place the eggs in a bowl and whisk lightly.